AbdulDevHub/AI-Mountain/README.md

 ## [ReAct AI Agent With Chat UI](./ReAct%20AI%20Agent%20With%20Chat%20UI)

-An (`ChatGPT`) AI agent that can interact with users through a chat interface.
+An (`ChatGPT`) AI agent that can interact with users through a chat interface, and execute commands like checking the weather for your location Basically, it can execute pre-defined functions all by itself based on user prompt.

 <a href="https://github.com/AbdulDevHub/Simple-AI-Projects/" target="_blank" rel="noreferrer">
   <img height="400" src="Screenshots/Screenshot6.png">